 Thank you for your request.
 Although NHS Resolution may hold some information relating to claims such as these, due to the way claims are recorded on our claims database, we will not be able to identify such specific cases.
-It might be helpful to explain that when claims are notified to NHS Resolution they are categorised against pre-defined cause, injury and speciality codes, unfortunately we do not have a cause code to identify foot and ankle surgery.
-We can search using Orthopaedic Speciality which could cover more than foot and ankle surgery.
+It might be helpful to explain that when claims are notified to NHS Resolution they are categorised against pre-defined cause, injury and speciality codes, unfortunately we do not have a specific code for Galbladder surgery.
+We do however have Gastroenterology as a speciality but that encompasses all digestive diseases but not specifically gallbladders.
 Therefore, while there may be information held in our records, we are not readily able to identify the relevant files by searching the database.
-To do so would involve a review of all cases to identify which ones relate to claims involving foot and ankle surgery.
+To do so would involve a review of all cases to identify which ones relate to claims involving gallbladder surgery.
 NHS Resolution receives thousands of claims each year.

 Therefore, we estimate that the cost of complying with the request in its entirety would exceed the 'appropriate limit'.
 Section 12(1) of the FOIA is a provision which allows a public authority to refuse to comply with a request for information where the cost of compliance is estimated to exceed a set limit (known as the 'appropriate limit').
-The 'appropriate limit' for NHS Resolution is $\pounds$ 450.
-This equates to 18 hours of work at the rate of $\pounds$ 25 per hour set out in the 'Fees Regulations'.
+The 'appropriate limit' for NHS Resolution is £450.
+This equates to 18 hours of work at the rate of £25 per hour set out in the 'Fees Regulations'.